kanzenminarai/rcg/README.md

 ```

 ### Contribution
-Forking and commiting the changes into this project will be analised and may be accepted according to the analisys, send a email using the one on LICENSE.
+Forking and merging back the changes to this project will be analysed and may be accepted according to the analysis, send an email using the one in the LICENSE file.

 ### License
-This software is under the [MIT License](./LICENSE).
+This software is licensed under the [MIT License](./LICENSE).